gaearon/overreacted.io/src/pages/november-2020-endorsements/index.md

 There's a few things to observe here:

-- While the Fair Tax technically gives a tax cut to those earning less than \$100K, it's basically indistinguishable form the status quo. - The tax burden of rich people will go way up.
+- While the Fair Tax technically gives a tax cut to those earning less than \$100K, it's basically indistinguishable from the status quo.
+- The tax burden of rich people will go way up.
-- There's a straight up line at \$1M.
+- There's a straight vertical line at \$1M.

-### What's Up With That Straight Up Line
+### What's Up With That Vertical Line

 This is my only criticism of this plan.
 The way marginal tax rates work is you pay the rate for each range, not on all your come.
 For example, under the Fair Tax, a family earning $20K will pay a tax of 4.75% on the first $10K and a tax of